Dubai Cracks Down On Illegal Partitioned Rooms In Residential Buildings

 Authorities in Dubai are cracking down on the practice of partitioned rooms in several areas of the emirate.
 A common method of sharing accommodation in many parts of the city, the practice of room partitions has been deemed risky and is being removed.
 In a statement issued to Khaleej Times, the Dubai Municipality (DM) confirmed that inspections were being conducted in several parts of the city.

-“Dubai Municipality, in coordination with the Dubai Land Department and the General Directorate of Civil Defense - Dubai, carried out a field inspection campaign encompassing several multi-storey residential buildings across the emirate,” read the statement.“The campaign targets densely populated areas, including neighbourhoods such as Al Rigga, Al Muraqqabat, Al Barsha, Al Satwa, and Al Raffa.”Recommended For You Kuwait sets up shelters in ministries complex after US strikes on Iran Dubai: Do tenants have to pay for accidental damage during maintenance?
+“Dubai Municipality, in coordination with the Dubai Land Department and the General Directorate of Civil Defence - Dubai, carried out a field inspection campaign encompassing several multi-storey residential buildings across the emirate,” read the statement.“The campaign targets densely populated areas, including neighbourhoods such as Al Rigga, Al Muraqqabat, Al Barsha, Al Satwa, and Al Raffa.”Recommended For You Dubai cracks down on illegal partitioned rooms in residential buildings

 The statement also added that ample warnings had been issued prior to the inspections.“Building owners had been formally informed about the need to abide by the rules through letters,” DM noted.“The campaign strengthens direct communication with building owners to raise awareness about the risks posed by illegal or unapproved structural modifications or partitions - whether temporary or permanent - within residential units and the need to ensure adherence to building norms and remove any non-compliant structures.”